MasseyHacks/masseyhacks-tutorials/intro-to-android/README-v2.md

 ### Populating the `ListView`

-The act of *populating our `ListView`* involes somehow getting our list of `Forecast` objects to the `WeatherAdapter` so that they can be converted into `View`s and added to our `ListView`.
+The act of *populating our `ListView`* involves somehow getting our list of `Forecast` objects to the `WeatherAdapter` so that they can be converted into `View`s and added to our `ListView`.
 Sounds complicated?
 It actually isn't!

 First go back to our `MainActivity` class.
-At the end of it's `onCreate` method, add the following line:
+At the end of its `onCreate` method, add the following line:

 <p align="center"><img src="images/populating-our-list-part1.png"/></p>